-Stage Type of Behaviour Examples of Behaviour Response to Behaviour 1 Low level classroom disruption and rule breaking/ minor incidents Unfinished work, late homework, inadequate work, talking at wrong time, uniform, distracting learning, ignoring instructions, answering back, being verbally unkind to others (isolated incident), inappropriate facial expressions made at others, not telling the truth, encouraging others to do any of the These will be dealt with at the discretion of the member of staff involved, following Steps guidance.
+Stage Type of Behaviour Examples of Behaviour Response to Behaviour 1 Low level classroom disruption and rule breaking/ minor incidents Unfinished work, late homework, inadequate work, talking at wrong time, uniform, distracting learning, ignoring instructions, answering back, being verbally unkind to others (isolated incident), inappropriate facial expressions made at others, not telling the truth, encouraging others to do any of the above.
+These will be dealt with at the discretion of the member of staff involved, following Therapeutic Thinking m guidance.
 Infrequent or one-off stage 1 behaviours do not need to be recorded on CPOMS.
 Parents informed at teachers' discretion if necessary.
 2 Persistent stage 1 behaviour Repetitive rule breaking, being warned but continuing to carry out level 1 behaviour within the same day.
 This will be recorded on CPOMS.
 SLT will monitor for patterns of behaviour.
 Educational consequences to be put in place relevant to behaviour and in line with policy.
-Reflect, Repair, and restore form to be 3 Difficult/dangerous Wilful destruction of property, issued and completed by child or with staff support if needed where appropriate.
-This will be recorded on behaviour throwing objects/furniture, refusing to cooperate, leaving the class, or building without permission, spitting at another person, deliberately hurting another person e.g., pinching, biting or punching, CPoms and reported to parents.
+Reflect, Repair, and restore form to be issued and completed by child or with staff support if needed.
+3 Difficult/dangerous behaviour Wilful destruction of property, throwing objects/furniture, refusing to cooperate, leaving the class, or building without permission, spitting at another person, deliberately hurting another person e.g., pinching, biting or punching, attacking another person with the intent to harm, inappropriate gestures, swearing, homophobic, transphobic or racist language, bullying by an individual or groups formed with the intent to be unkind to others, stealing, This will be recorded on CPoms and reported to parents.
 Educational consequences to be put in place relevant to behaviour and in line with policy.
+Reflect, Repair, and restore form to be issued and completed encouraging others to do any of the above